badsectorlabs/ludus/docs/docs/using-ludus/cli.md

 Flags:
         --global-roles   admin only: install roles instance-wide
-        --force          overwrite already-installed templates and galaxy/local roles --dry-run        preview without persisting or installing
+        --force          overwrite already-installed templates and galaxy/local roles
 ```

 ### Source Update

 Change a source's tracked ref (git) or replace its content (upload).
-For uploads, the path argument is auto-detected as a tarball/zip or a local directory.
+For uploads, pass a tarball/zip path as the positional argument, or use `-d <dir>` to tar and upload a local directory.

 ```
 Usage:
-  ludus source update <sourceID> [<tarball-or-directory>] [flags]
+  ludus source update <sourceID> [<tarball>] [flags]

 Flags:
-        --ref string      new git branch/tag/commit (git sources) --global-roles    admin only: install roles instance-wide (upload only) --force           overwrite already-installed templates and galaxy/local roles (upload only)
+        --ref string         new git branch/tag/commit (git sources) -d, --directory string   tar a local directory and upload it as the new source content (upload sources) --global-roles       admin only: install roles instance-wide (upload only) --force              overwrite already-installed templates and galaxy/local roles (upload only)
 ```

 ### Source RM